 - Watchnight: Vigil in the chapel beginning after the Maundy Thursday service until the next morning

-- Good Friday: Eucharist service with the Passion sung by the Epiphany Choir
+- Good Friday: Communion service with the Passion sung by the Epiphany Choir.

 - Holy Saturday: A simple midday prayer service